uoftgasa/uoftgasa.github.io/markdown/index.md

 ### School of Graduate Studies Courses

 The School of Graduate Studies (SGS) offers many courses to help you enhance skills that may not be explicitly taught elsewhere.
-Taking enough of these
+These courses are offered under the umbrella of the [Graduate Professional Skills Program](http://www.sgs.utoronto.ca/currentstudents/Pages/Professional-Development.aspx)  (GPS), and categorized into Communication, Personal Effectiveness, Teaching Compet

 ## Public Services